Monarchy in Nova Scotia: Constitutional role

 The role of the Crown is both legal and practical; it functions in Nova Scotia in the same way it does in all of Canada's other provinces, being the centre of a constitutional construct in which the institutions of government acting under the sovereign's authority share the power of the whole.
-It is thus the foundation of the executive, legislative, and judicial branches of the province's government.
+It is thus the foundation of the executive, legislative, and judicial branches of the province's political system.
 The Canadian monarch—since 8 September 2022, King Charles III—is represented and his duties carried out by the lieutenant governor of Nova Scotia, whose direct participation in governance is limited by the conventional stipulations of constitutional monarchy, with most related powers entrusted for exercise by the elected parliamentarians, the ministers of the Crown generally drawn from among them, and the judges and justices of the peace.
 The Crown today primarily functions as a guarantor of continuous and stable governance and a nonpartisan safeguard against the abuse of power.

 This arrangement began with the 1867 British North America Act and continued an unbroken line of monarchical government extending back to the late 16th century.
 However, though it has a separate government headed by the King, as a province, Nova Scotia is not itself a kingdom.

+Aside from meetings with the first minister and other ministers of the Crown for affairs of state, the lieutenant governor annually hosts a meeting of the full cabinet at Government House, "thereby bringing the main actors in our system of responsible government to the place where our system of democracy was first practiced."
+The viceroy also holds regular audiences with the clerk of the Executive Council to review state papers.

-Government House in Halifax is owned by the sovereign in his capacity as King in right of Nova Scotia and is used as an official residence, both by the lieutenant governor and the sovereign and other members of the Canadian royal family will reside there when in Nova Scotia.
+Government House in Halifax is owned by the sovereign in his capacity as King in right of Nova Scotia and is used as an official residence by the lieutenant governor, and the sovereign when in Nova Scotia.